djmattyg007/useful-scripts/README.txt

 puts the system into a known state but rather something that performs a task such as mail sync.

+blockip

+This adds a basic rule to iptables that drops all incoming traffic from a particular IP address.

 find-replace

 This implements a basic find+replace for the terminal.
 I've found that ~80% of